“Low-key luxury in leafy West London: family-friendly self-catering apartments with 1-3 bedrooms, ideal for short breaks or longer stays”

 Family friendly accommodation:

 The 2-bedroom apartments have a master bedroom with a kingsize bed for the grown-ups and a twin room for the kids, as well as a second bathroom - and both bathrooms have baths.
+Larger families should opt for the 3-bedroom apartment, which is directly accessible by the lift.
 Cots and extra beds can be added to all apartments.

 Staff can book trained babysitters on request.
 There is a registration fee on top of the hourly rate, so it isn't cheap (see Rates).

 - Changing mats

 Remember baby and child equipment may be limited or need pre-booking